ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/index.md

 ## Sum of highlighted cells

-In this example we are adding the values of highlighted cells in the spreadsheet.
+In this example we are summing the answer of all highlighted cells in a spreadsheet.

 [More](Sum%20of%20highlighted%20cells/index.md)